MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-119-Certification-Air-Carriers-Commercial-Operators/subpart-C-Certification-Operations-Specifications-Certain-Other-Requirements-Operations-Conducted-Under-Part-121-Part-135-This-Chapter/section-119.49.md

 (11) Any authorization or requirement to conduct supplemental operations as provided by § 119.21(a)(3).

-(12) Any authorized deviation or exemption from any requirement of this chapter.
+(12) Any authorized deviation or exemption from any requirement of this chapter that applies to the certificate holder.

 (13) An authorization permitting, or a prohibition against, accepting, handling, and transporting materials regulated as hazardous materials in transport under 49 CFR parts 171 through 180.